kappter/random/README.markdown

    - Navigate to the app URL in a modern browser (e.g., Chrome, Firefox, Edge).
 2. **Configure the Calculation**:
    - Enter the number of digits to generate (between 100 and 10,000) in the "Number of Digits" input (defaults to 100).
-   - Select a calculation type from the dropdown: "Pi Digits", "Gaussian Digits", "Perlin Noise Digits", or "LCG Digits".
+   - Select a calculation type from the dropdown: "Pi Digits", "Gaussian Digits", "Perlin Noise Digits", "LCG Digits", "Mersenne Twister", "Logistic Map", "Middle-Square", "Xorshift", "Quantum Random (API)", or "Cellular Automaton Rule 30".
 3. **Play the Guessing Game (Optional)**:
    - In the "Guess Which Digit Will Have the Most Instances" section (visible above the chart), enter a digit (0–9).
    - Click "Submit Guess" to lock in your guess; a confirmation appears (e.g., "Guess submitted: Digit 5").